 Assignments are due as specified in the syllabus Course Schedule and on Sakai.
-Any extensions in due dates will be announced in class and sent as email announcements on Sakai.
+Any extensions in due dates will be sent as email announcements on Sakai.
 In the rare event that I allow an individual student to submit an assignment late, it will be graded as half credit.
-Most assignments are in-class assignments and must be completed during class time.
+Some assignments have a "resubmit" date listed on the Sakai assignment.
+That is not the due date.
+That is only for students for whom I give permission to resubmit.